Azure-Samples/communication-services-javascript-quickstarts/ui-library-quickstart-composites-with-dependency-isolation/README.md

 Open your browser to ` http://localhost:3000`.
 You should see the following with the Rich Text Editor enabled:
 ![Composite with Rich Text Editor](../media/CompositeWithRichTextEditor.png)

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as described below.
+You can learn more about data collection and use in the help documentation and Microsoft’s [privacy statement](https://go.microsoft.com/fwlink/?LinkID=824704).
+For more information on the data collected by the Azure SDK, please visit the [Telemetry Guidelines](https://azure.github.io/azure-sdk/general_azurecore.html#telemetry-policy) page.

+### Telemetry Configuration

+Telemetry collection is on by default when using the `useAzureCommunication...Adapter` hooks or the `createAzureCommunication...Adapter`

+To opt out it is recommended developers:

+- Use components directly.
+Learn how to [use components](https://azure.github.io/communication-ui-library/?path=/docs/components-get-started--docs)
+- Create a custom custom adapter.
+Learn how to [create one here](https://azure.github.io/communication-ui-library/?path=/docs/composites-adapters--docs#createazurecommunicationchatadapterfromclient)

+This will disable telemetry for all methods going to ACS.